ored95/PythonSelfStudy/README.md

 + Exercise 06: _Data types_
 + Exercise 07: _Data type conversion.
 Bitwise operators_
 + Exercise 08: _Operators in and is_
++ Exercise 09: _Applying Loops in the Prime problem_